Noosa Heads

 Noosa Heads performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-A significant portion of the population is actively engaged in education, with 22.4% pursuing formal studies.
-This includes 8.4% in primary education, 7.3% in secondary education, and 2.6% in tertiary education.
-Educational facilities appear to be located outside Noosa Heads' immediate boundaries, necessitating families to access schools in neighboring areas.
+A significant number, 22.4%, are actively pursuing formal education.
+This includes 8.4% in primary education, 7.3% in secondary education, and 2.6% pursuing tertiary education.
+Educational facilities appear to be located outside Noosa Heads' immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education